3. Interactions of the dopaminergic brain areas.

 Dopamine release

-Rats born with oxygen deprivation during cesarean section showed increased dopaminergic response in the nucleus accumbens, hyperactivity, and increased dopamine transporter density in the right PFC.
+Oxygen-deprived rats born by caesarean section showed an increased dopaminergic response in the nucleus accumbens, hyperactivity and increased dopamine transporter density in the right PFC.
 D1 and D2 receptors were unchanged.
-Chronic stress also showed dopamine deficiency in the right PFC.15
+Under chronic stress, there was also a dopamine deficiency in the right PFC.15

-Carriers of the COMT Val/Val polymorphism, which synthesizes more COMT in the PFC, resulting in faster dopamine depletion, thus lower dopamine levels in the PFC, showed lower tonic and increased phasic dopamine levels in subcortical brain regions.16
+Carriers of the COMT Val/Val polymorphism, which synthesizes more COMT in the PFC, leading to faster dopamine degradation, i.e. lower dopamine levels in the PFC, showed lower tonic and increased phasic dopamine levels in subcortical brain regions.16

-There seems to be a kind of “dopamine seesaw” between the PFC and the striatum - at least in healthy individuals.
-Little dopamine in the PFC is supposed to correlate with much dopamine in the striatum and vice versa.
+There appears to be a kind of “dopamine seesaw” between the PFC and the striatum - at least in healthy people.
+Low dopamine in the PFC is said to correlate with high dopamine in the striatum and vice versa.

 That a mesocortical dopamine deficit leads to a subcortical (mesolimbic) dopamine excess,1718 is consistent with much evidence that mesocortical dopamine exerts a tonic inhibitory influence on subcortical dopamine,1920 21 22 23 24 25 also in the caudate nucleus (in rhesus monkeys and rats).26

-However, it is also possible that these are merely temporal differences in an increase, since a 15-year more recent study found that an amphetamine-induced dopamine increase in the PFC lasted significantly longer than the increase in the caudate nucleus.27 It is also conceivable that the results found by PET do not correspond to those induced by environmental influences.28
+However, it is also possible that these are merely temporal differences in an increase, as a study conducted 15 years later found that an amphetamine-induced increase in dopamine in the PFC lasted significantly longer than the increase in the caudate nucleus.27 It is also conceivable that the results found by PET do not match those induced by environmental influences.28

 3.3.
-The dopaminergic interaction of nucleus accumbens, hippocampus, and mPFC
+The dopaminergic interaction of the nucleus accumbens, hippocampus and mPFC

 The nucleus accumbens is addressed by the mPFC and the hippocampus.
-Whether there is a long-term enhancement of nucleus accumbens responses to stimuli from the PFC or the hippocampus (neurological correlate: long-term potentiation, learning effects) depends on dopamine levels elsewhere.
+Whether a long-term strengthening of the responses of the nucleus accumbens to stimuli from the PFC or the hippocampus takes place (neurological correlate: long-term potentiation, learning effects) depends on other dopamine levels.

-Stimuli from the hippocampus enhanced learning in the nucleus accumbens when D1 agonists (stimulating) were given, whereas D1 antagonists (inhibitory) blocked long-term potentiation.3031
+Stimuli from the hippocampus enhanced learning processes in the nucleus accumbens when D1 agonists (stimulating) were given, while D1 antagonists (inhibiting) blocked long-term potentiation.3334

-Stimuli from the mPFC enhanced learning in the nucleus accumbens when D2 antagonists (inhibitory) were given, whereas D1 agonists (excitatory) blocked long-term potentiation.3031
+Stimuli from the mPFC enhanced learning processes in the nucleus accumbens when D2 antagonists (inhibitory) were administered, while D1 agonists (stimulatory) blocked long-term potentiation.3334

 This leads to the following hypothesis by Goto and Grace:

 3.3.1.
-Activity ratio of hippocampus to mPFC regulates activity of nucleus accumbens
+Activity ratio of hippocampus to mPFC regulates activity of the nucleus accumbens

 3.3.1.1.
 Hippocampus more active than mPFC: nucleus accumbens active

-If the hippocampus is more active than the mPFC, the hippocampus sends to the mPFC.
+If the hippocampus is more active than the mPFC, the hippocampus transmits to the mPFC.

 The consequences are: